Gas in Turkey: Transport, processing and storage

-There are many gas pipelines.
+There are many gas pipelines, and it may not be possible for Europeans to determine the origin of the gas they buy from Turkey, which could be a problem for EU countries as they are not likely to be able to legally buy Russian pipeline gas from 2027.
 Major gas pipelines (with capacity in bcm) are:

 Gas from Russia comes via the Blue Stream and TurkStream pipelines; and from Iran via the Tabriz–Ankara pipeline.
 Azerbaijan normally supplies Turkey through the South Caucasus Pipeline.
 Its gas flows onward through the Trans-Anatolian gas pipeline (TANAP) supplying Turkey and some continues across the Greek border into the Trans Adriatic Pipeline.

 The Tabriz–Ankara pipeline is a 2600 km natural gas pipeline, which runs from Tabriz in northwestern Iran to Ankara in Turkey.
 Blue Stream, a major trans-Black Sea pipeline, has been delivering natural gas from Russia to Turkey since 2003.
 The Southern Gas Corridor includes the Shah Deniz 2 gas field, the South Caucasus pipeline, TANAP, and the Trans Adriatic Pipeline: TANAP is being expanded to 31 bcm per year.
 In Erzurum, the South Caucasus Pipeline, which was commissioned in 2006, is linked to the Iran-Turkey pipeline.
 In 2022 Turkey's transit pipeline had 3 to 5 bcm spare capacity.
 As gas imports cost $12 to $15 billion per year and the lira is weak; they are a significant part of the import bill.
-Turkstream has a lot of spare capacity as of 2022.
+Turkstream has about 60% spare capacity as of 2022.